gabebruno/runners-proof/README.md

 A PHP Laravel 8 API, with Repository Pattern, Service Pattern and very best practices on coding, including several Laravel resources used.

+Has some tests applyed, just for show the fucionality, with PHP Unit.

+Was covered all routes in "Happy way" and some validation errors.

 This first version doesn't have a token or any security plugin, my intention is aplly Passport to keep security.

 So, this is it...